snehnilesh/snehnilesh.github.io/README.md

 # Privacy Policy

-I built the Hourglass app as a Commercial app and is provided by Sneh Nilesh and is intended for use as is.
+I build my apps as commercial apps and are intended for use as is.

 Service Providers